-Again these are not generally interchangeable (e.g. an ANSI/ASME 150 will not mate with an ANSI/ASME 300).
-These pressure classes also have differing pressure and temperature ratings for different materials.
-Unique pressure classes for piping can also be developed for a process plant or power generating station; these may be specific to the corporation, engineering procurement and construction (EPC) contractor, or the process plant owner.
+Additionally, unique pressure classes for piping can also be developed for a process plant or power generating station.
+These may be specific to the corporation, engineering procurement and construction (EPC) contractor, or the process plant owner.

 In addition, the ANSI/ASME pressure classes for Flat-Face flanges are 125# and 250#.
 The classes for Ring-Joint, Tongue & Groove, and Raised-Face flanges.
 The come in 150#, 300#, (400# – unusual), 600#, 900#, 1500#, and 2500#.

 Finally, the Fittings and flange faces are also made to standardized dimensions.
 They come in “flat face”, “raised face”, “tongue and groove”, or “ring joint” styles, although other obscure styles are possible.

 In conclusion, the flange designs are available as “weld neck”, “slip-on”, “lap joint”, “socket weld”, “threaded”, and also “blind”.